-HERE is an increasing number of Internet of Things (IoT) devices in the world.
+There is an increasing number of Internet of Things (IoT) devices in the world.
 The total installed base was 15.4 billion in 2015, and is expected to be 30.7 billion in 2020 and 75.4 billion in 2025 [1].
 Because of their sheer volume and weak security, IoT devices have become the target of hackers.
 In recent years, the rapid development of botnets for IoT devices like Mirai and Turii has caused great security risks [2], [3].
 As reported, a botnet of IoT devices can even launch coordinated attacks to bring down a power grid [4].
 After the vulnerability of an IoT device is discovered, it usually takes a longer time to fix it than that of personal computers.
 The updates of IoT devices require the user's consent, but many users do not pay much attention to these update alerts.
-This leads to the continual operation of many vulnerabilities in IoT devices, and attackers may penetrate the network via these vulnerabilities [5]-[8].
+This leads to the continual operation of many vulnerabilities in IoT devices, and attackers may penetrate the network through these vulnerabilities.

 The huge number of IoT devices has also brought a significant problem.
 That is, the Internet Service Provider (ISP) finds it difficult to determine what IoT devices are connected within its administrative domain.
-Without pinpointing IoT devices in a network, it is unlikely for ISPs to perform security maintenance and effectively manage the network, e.g., appropriately configuring personalized security policies according to IoT devices' vulnerabilities, and allocating security resources based on IoT devices' population distribution.
-If ISPs can recognize hidden IoT devices, the primary security policy that they can use is to examine the presence of public vulnerabilities, and in turn take defensive measures in advance.
-For example, if a hidden device like Bosch IP camera, which has a high-risk vulnerability of CVE-2021-23853 [9], is detected, ISPs can filter out packets with abnormal HTTP headers to prevent malicious code injection.
-In addition, ISPs can notify IoT users of the vulnerabilities and urge them to fix the vulnerabilities (e.g., updating the firmware) by official announcements.
+Without pinpointing IoT devices in a network, it is unlikely for ISPs to perform security maintenance and effectively manage the network, e.g., appropriately configuring personalized security policies according to IoT devices'

+vulnerabilities, and allocating security resources based on IoT devices' population distribution.